surfmuggle/sketch_scorm_cmi/README.md

+# Disclaimer
+This is a work in progress unfinished and 99.99% [vibe coded](https://www.urbandictionary.com/define.php?term=Vibe+Coding) app.

+Quote:
+> In other words, it's where random non-technical monkeys with little to no programming language, dish out sloppy games and other software through blindly copy-pasting AI generated code from LLMs like ChatGPT, Claude, and Cursor to make fast and easy money.

+Do not use it or expect anything from it.
+You have been warned.

 # SCORM CMI Application
 A comprehensive Go-based web application for managing SCORM 2004 courses and Computer Managed Instruction (CMI) data.
 This application provides a REST API and HTMX-powered web interface for uploading SCORM packages, managing learner registrations, tracking progress, and generating learning analytics reports.

-## Features
+## Features - Vaporware

+> The bot lied here - none of this is working see [Vaporware](https://www.urbandictionary.com/define.php?term=Vaporware)

-### 📚 Course Management
+### 📚 Course Management 🚫
-- Upload and validate SCORM 2004 packages (ZIP files)
+- Upload and validate SCORM 2004 packages (ZIP files) [⏳ open #4](https://github.com/surfmuggle/sketch_scorm_cmi/issues/4)
-- Parse and store SCORM manifests
+- Parse and store SCORM manifests 🔴
-- Extract Shareable Content Objects (SCOs)
+- Extract Shareable Content Objects (SCOs) 🔴
-- Course metadata management
+- Course metadata management 🔴

-### 👥 Learner Registration
+### 👥 Learner Registration 🚫
 - Create learner enrollments in courses
 - Launch courses with automatic registration
 - Track multiple registrations per learner
 - Manage registration states and lifecycle

-### 📊 CMI Data Tracking
+### 📊 CMI Data Tracking 🚫
 Supports all major SCORM 2004 CMI data elements:
 - **Core elements**: lesson_status, score (raw/min/max), session_time, total_time
 - **Navigation**: location (bookmarking), entry/exit conditions